Media-savvy experts with real-world experience

 Joseph Stepniewski teaches courses on topics such as mass media, multimedia production, media writing and social media.
 He holds a master’s degree in mass communication and a bachelor’s degree in radio-television from SFA (Axe ‘em, Jacks!).

-Dr. Bailey Thompson earned her doctorate in mass communication in August 2017 from Texas Tech University’s College of Media and Communication, where she also received her Master of Arts. in mass communication with an emphasis in sports media in 2014.
-She received her Bachelor of Arts in communication studies from Southwestern University in 2011.
+Thompson earned her doctorate in mass communication from Texas Tech University's College of Media and Communication, where she also received her Master of Arts in mass communication with an emphasis in sports media.
+She received her Bachelor of Arts in communication studies from Southwestern University.

 Regina Gilbert serves as the administrative assistant for the Department of Mass Communication.
 She comes to SFA from Eastern Illinois University in Charleston, where she was a financial aid advisor manager.
 Gilbert was the associate registrar at the University of Louisiana at Monroe and advisor coordinator of the Student Service Center at Arkansas State University in Jonesboro, Arkansas.